Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Quantum dynamical mappings

 describing the change of the reduced system from the initial time $t_0$ to later times $t_i\ge t_0$, and satisfying the consistency requirement $\mN(t_0,\bullet)=\id$.
 In what follows, for the sake of readability, we will denote each channel $\mN(t_i,\bullet)$ simply by $\mN^i$.

-In fact, the Stinespring-Kraus unitary representation theorem~\cite{kraus1971general,Stinespring1955} guarantees that any one-parameter family of quantum channels $(\mN^i)_{i\ge 0}$ with $\mN^0=\id$ can always be physically interpreted as arising from an open-system evolution similar to the one described above.
+In fact, the Stinespring-Kraus unitary representation theorem~\cite{kraus1971general,Stinespring1955} guarantees that any sequence of quantum channels $(\mN^i)_{i\ge 0}$ with $\mN^0=\id$ can always be physically interpreted as arising from an open-system evolution similar to the one described above.
 It is hence possible (and preferable, whenever the underlying microscopic model is unknown) to start the analysis from an arbitrarily given family of channels, without further assumptions about the underlying interaction.

+In order to keep our analysis general enough to encompass typical information-theoretic processes like encodings, decodings, noisy channels, quantum measurements, decision processes, coarse-grainings, etc, we allow the input and output systems to be associated with different Hilbert spaces, so that channels $\mN^i$ are linear CPTP maps, all with the same initial space $\bound(\sH_S)$ but with different output spaces $\bound(\sH_i)$.
+For later convenience, we summarize the above discussion in the following definition:

-We thus introduce, for later convenience, the following definition: given a quantum system $S$ and its Hilbert space $\sH_S$, a (discrete-time) \textit{dynamical mapping} of $S$ is given by a (discrete) one-parameter family of quantum channels $(\mN^i)_{i\ge 0}$ from $\bound(\sH_S)$ into itself, each modeling the evolution of $S$ from the initial time $t_0$ to later times $t_i\ge t_0$, and satisfying the consistency requirement $\mN^0=\id$.
+\begin{definition}[Quantum dynamical mappings] Given an initial quantum system $S$ and its Hilbert space $\sH_S$, a (discrete-time) \textit{dynamical mapping} of $S$ is given by a sequence of quantum channels $(\mN^i)_{i\ge 0}$ from $\bound(\sH_S)$ into $\bound(\sH_i)$, each modeling the operation mapping $S$ from the initial time $t_0$ to later times $t_i\ge t_0$, and satisfying the consistency requirement $\mN^0=\id$. \end{definition}

+Clearly, when we know that the system's Hilbert space does not change in time, we are back to the usual scenario in which $\sH_i\cong\sH_S$, for all $i$: all the results presented in this paper are still valid, without modification, in this special case too.